 A webinar is rarely the only strategy your marketing and sales team will be using.
 It’s usually coupled with an elaborate email sequence, a landing page or two, a sales call before and after the webinar, and more.
 The problem is, just using free webinar software leaves you with a webinar link while you have to collect all of the other data on your own.

 There are basic forms of tracking even if you don’t want to add pixels.
-For every webinar attendee, you can Zoom in and see their device, location, and the browser they’re using.
+For each webinar attendee, you can Zoom in and see their device, location, and the browser they’re using.

 With free versions of webinar software, you just don’t get those insights and capabilities.
 If you need more information about your audience then investing in a paid plan is definitely worthwhile.